codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 # Building a book recommendations app with PHP, SQLite, and Docker

 PHP is one of the first technologies that made dynamic web applications possible and is still widely used today.
-In this tutorial, we’ll look at how to build a Docker container that contains a full-stack book recommendations app built with PHP and SQLite.
+In this tutorial, we’ll look at how to build a CRUD application with PHP and SQLite.
+We'll build a basic book recommendation application where we can **C**reate new entries or **R**ead, **U**pdate, or **D**elete existing ones.
+Nearly all applications rely on these four CRUD operations, so you'll be able to extend this application to do anything else you want.

 Here’s what the final app will look like: